 Ken Jacobs is the co-chair of the University of California, Berkeley Center for Labor Research and Education, where he has been a labor specialist since 2002.
 His areas of focus include low-wage work, labor standards policies, sectoral wage setting, and health care coverage.
 Recent research includes analyses of California Proposition 22 and drivers’ earnings, worker misclassification, and the effect unions on wages and benefits; prospective studies of proposed city and state minimum wage laws; the relationship between wages, turnover, security, and safety at U.S. airports; the economic benefits of care work; and the public cost of low-wage work.

-Ken Jacobs is the chair of the Labor Center, where he has been a labor specialist since 2002.
-His areas of specialization include low-wage work, labor standards policies, and health care coverage.
-He has recently worked on economic impact studies of proposed minimum wage laws for the cities of Seattle, Los Angeles, and San Jose, and conducted analyses of the public cost of low-wage work.
-Jacobs is the co-editor, with Michael Reich and Miranda Dietz, of When Mandates Work: Raising Labor Standards at the Local Level (University of California Press), an edited volume on the impacts of labor standards policies in San Francisco.
-Jacobs leads a multi-campus program providing research and technical assistance to consumer stakeholders and policy makers on the effects of the Affordable Care Act and measures to cover the remaining uninsured in California.
-Along with colleagues at UC Berkeley and UCLA, he is consulting for Covered California on issues related to ACA implementation.
-His work has been covered in the New York Times, Washington Post, Los Angeles Times, and National Public Radio.
+Jacobs is the co-editor with Michael Reich and Miranda Dietz of When Mandates Work: Raising Labor Standards at the Local Level from University of California Press.
+Jacobs led a multi-campus program providing research and technical assistance to unions, consumer stakeholders, and policymakers on the effects of the Affordable Care Act and measures to cover the remaining uninsured.
+His work has been covered in the New York Times, the Washington Post, the Los Angeles Times, and National Public Radio.